How To Create A Ministry Routine

 Tips for Building an Effective System for You and Your Ministry

-Creating a system that works for you and your ministry can be a time-consuming process, especially if your current system is not helping you stay organised or productive.
+Create a system that works for you and your ministry.
+This can be a time-consuming process, especially if your current system is not helping you stay organised or productive.
 The goal is to establish a routine that allows you to seamlessly manage the various roles you play on a daily, weekly, or monthly basis.

 If you're struggling to find a system or routine that works, don't worry!
 Here are five actionable tips that can help you streamline the process: